jto/jto.github.io/_posts/2014-01-24-play_new_validation_api.md

 ## Introducing the new validation API

 The new validation API is very similar to the Json API.
-Let's compare `Reads` to it's generic conterpart: `Rule`
+Let's compare `Reads` to it's generic counterpart: `Rule`

 <script src="https://gist.github.com/jto/8578308.js"></script>